FredericoFerri/Data-Scraping-Project/README.md

 # Data scraping project

 # Motivations
-This project is result of a challenge made by the company [Bluetape](https://bluetape.com.br/) which asks to scrape data from top 3 best and top 3 worst Fashion companies ranked in
+This project was made in partnership with [Bluetape](https://bluetape.com.br/).
+It consists in a Python code that scrapes data from top 3 best and top 3 worst Fashion companies ranked in
 [ReclameAqui](https://www.reclameaqui.com.br/) website.

 ## 💻 Getting Started